mkner/robo-time/README.md

 * Intuitive commands for basic uptime, timedate and timestamping outputs

-* Interface is available in both command line mode and functional output mode for source code
+* Choice of either command line mode or output mode for most interface functions

 * Output formats have commonly used options and forms that allow easy and flexible reformatting for specific requirements.